 Jyske Realkredit: Betri Banki collaborates with Jyske Realkredit providing mortgage credit loans for Faroese homeowners.
 The agreement stipulates that Betri Banki handles all customer communication, conducts customer ratings and forwards loan applications to Jyske Realkredit.
+The bank also provides supplementary collateral for all loans from Jyske Realkredit.
 Jyske Realkredit provides financing for up to 80% of the market value of properties.